 Knee Pain | SF

-Common Causes of Knee Pain
+Causes of Knee Pain | SF

 For all the problems that people have with their knees, it is a relatively stable joint.
 Knee pain arises for a number of different reasons: plant and twist injuries, direct impact (sports and motor vehicle injuries), osteoarthritis, and muscular tightness.
 Many large muscles attach at and around the knees.
 Therefore, tendinitis is a very common cause of knee pain.
 This is especially true in San Francisco with all of the walking we do on a hilly terrain.

 The location of pain is often very meaningful.
 For instance, a tight IT band can cause pain on the lateral side of the knee.
 Tight Quads often cause pain above or inferior to the patella.
 Pain deep below the patella may be due to arthritis or a tracking issue.
-A muscular imbalance between the Quadriceps and Hamstrings is another very common cause of anterior knee pain, often associated with heavy body weight workout routines (think bootcamps or crossfit).
+A muscular imbalance between the Quadriceps and Hamstrings is another very common cause of anterior knee pain, often associated with heavy body weight workout routines (think boot camps or cross-fit).

 Treating Knee Pain | San Francisco

-Dr. Smith will do his best to make you aware of what other treatment methods are applicable in your case.
+We will do our best to make you aware of what other treatment methods are applicable in your case.
 Ultimately the decision is yours, but he wants you to make the most informed decision possible.|